Erin’s Recipe Rundown

 Instructions

 • In a large skillet over medium heat, add the ground beef or turkey, onion, and a pinch of salt and pepper.
-Cook, stirring often and breaking the meat into small pieces, until the meat is cooked through, 5-7 minutes.
+Cook, breaking the meat into small pieces, until the meat is cooked through, 5-7 minutes.

 • Drain off any excess grease and return the skillet to the stove top.